isomerpages/mci-pac/index.md

   personnel to apply for Press Accreditation.
 image: /images/BANNER_ApplyPAC1.JPG
 permalink: /
-notification: PAC Online will be undergoing maintenance from 23 Feb 2025, 12am to 8am and will not be available during this period.
+notification: PAC Online will be undergoing maintenance from 30 Mar 2025, 12am to 8am and will not be available during this period.
 We apologise for any inconvenience caused.
 sections: